jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/Applications/All_Tutorials/tutorialGUI.rst

 RepTate GUI Tutorial
 ====================

-Examples of use of Reptate using the Graphical User Interface.
+Examples of use of RepTate using the Graphical User Interface.

 .. toctree::
    :maxdepth: 2